 If the situation intensifies and you’re at your peak, and deep breaths seem ineffective, walk out or simply walk somewhere.
 Distant yourself.
 Be alone.

 It’s not true that walking out is disrespectful.
 In fact, it’s the opposite — it’s being respectful to yourself and the people around you.
-Because if you don’t get out from that situation, you know you’ll burst out (or other people) and you may lash out someone.
+Because if you don’t get out of that situation, you know you’ll burst out (or other people will) and you may lash out someone.